runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

 request can run the actual `atlantis apply` command.

 ## Next Steps
-* For more information on GitHub pull request reviews and approvals see: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)
+* For more information on GitHub pull request reviews and approvals see: [GitHub: About pull request reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)
-* For more information on GitLab merge request reviews and approvals (only supported on GitLab Enterprise) see: [https://docs.gitlab.com/ee/user/project/merge_requests/approvals/](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/).
+* For more information on GitLab merge request reviews and approvals (only supported on GitLab Enterprise) see: [GitLab: Merge request approvals](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/).
-* For more information on Bitbucket pull request reviews and approvals see: [https://confluence.atlassian.com/bitbucket/pull-requests-and-code-review-223220593.html](https://confluence.atlassian.com/bitbucket/pull-requests-and-code-review-223220593.html)
+* For more information on Bitbucket pull request reviews and approvals see: [BitBucket: Use pull requests for code review](https://confluence.atlassian.com/bitbucket/pull-requests-and-code-review-223220593.html)
-* For more information on Azure DevOps pull request reviews and approvals see: [https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser)
+* For more information on Azure DevOps pull request reviews and approvals see: [Azure DevOps: Create pull requests](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser)